AdobeDocs/commerce-admin.en/help/getting-started/admin-unified-experience-integration-overview.md

 ![Experience Cloud ](./assets/admin-uex-home-page.png){width="700" zoomable="yes"}

-The Commerce Admin Unified Experience extension (`magento/unified-shell-module`) enables the Experience Cloud integration that provides Commerce administrators single sign-on access to the Commerce Admin through Experience Cloud.
+The Commerce Admin Unified Experience extension (`magento/unified-shell-module`) enables the integration between Experience Cloud and the Commerce instance.
+When the integration is enabled, Commerce administrators can sign in to the Admin through Experience Cloud.

 - **Commerce Admin users** can use the same workflows to manage Commerce sites and complete additional tasks: